Honours scholarships and prizes

 Established in 1977 by a bequest of $2000 from Catherine Mary Gladys Dakin in memory of William John Dakin, Professor Zoology at the University from 1929-47.

-Awarded annually on the recommendation of the Head of School of Biological Sciences for excellence in the subject of Zoology to a student gaining first class honours in biology.
+Awarded annually on the recommendation of the Head of Biological Sciences for excellence in the subject of Zoology to a student gaining first class honours in biology.

 Professor Spencer Smith-White Prize

-Awarded annually on the recommendation of the Head of the School of Biological Sciences, for greatest proficiency in the field of genetics in undergraduate biology honours, provided the student’s work is of sufficient merit.
+Awarded annually on the recommendation of the Head of the Biological Sciences, for greatest proficiency in the field of genetics in undergraduate biology honours, provided the student’s work is of sufficient merit.

 Ilma Brewer Prize